You must attend a PSC Centre

 student or employee identification card (or similar)

-Following marriage or civil partnership
+Change of name following marriage or civil partnership

 photo ID in your pre-marriage/civil partnership name (for example PSC, passport or driving licence), and